 Sabalenka is poised to win a third Australian Open in a row.

-Men's Singles Final: January 26
+Men's Singles Final: February 1

-This draw concludes with the men's singles final, which will take place on January 26, 2025, at Rod Laver Arena.
+This draw concludes with the men's singles final, which will take place on February 1, 2026, at Rod Laver Arena.
 The women's doubles final will follow.

 Why It's Special

-There's always the chance of record-breaking performances and seeing the very best in men's tennis compete against one another, potentially offering an insight into how the rest of the tennis calendar will play out for 2025.
+As the final to any Grand Slam, this promises to create historic moments with intense competition.
+There's always the chance of record-breaking performances and seeing the very best in men's tennis compete against one another, potentially offering an insight into how the rest of the tennis calendar will play out for the 2026 season.
+If you were taking tennis lessons in Sydney and couldn't catch the final, check out the highlights from last year's men's singles final.

 Tickets